What Stresses You? 5 Worries and How to Fix Them

 In this article

 I stink at baseball and want to quit.
-Is there any reason I should keep playing?
+Do I have to keep playing?

 Maybe.
 Here's the deal.
 No one really likes doing things they're not good at.
 But are you really that bad, or did you just have a bad game or two?
-Even professionals have bad games.
+Even the pros have bad games.
 But they don't give up.
 They keep playing because they love the game.

-So figure out how much you like what you're doing -- whether it's baseball or music or whatever.
-Maybe if you stop worrying about how well you're doing, you can relax and just enjoy practice and games.
+So figure out how much you like what you're doing.
+Maybe if you stop worrying about how good you are, you can relax and just enjoy practice and games.
 The exercise you're getting is good for your body, too.

-But if playing totally stresses you out and messes with your mood too much (like you really hate going to practice and games), then maybe it's time to take a break and try a different sport so you can find what's right for you.
+But if playing totally stresses you out and messes with your mood too much (like you really hate going to practice and games), then maybe it's time to take a break and try a different sport.

 Remember that it's not always about being perfect or being the best.
 It's about getting out there, moving, and having fun.